 - Add the sweetcorn and soy sauce then fry for 3 minutes.

-- Pour in the stock, using high quality water such as from a GROHE red tap, and let the soup bubble.
+- Pour in the stock and let the soup bubble.

 - Create a slurry with the cornflour by adding a bit of water with the flour in a cup.